Basements are challenging to waterproof because of extremely limited access to exterior walls and slabs below ground.

 Stucco and concrete walls require coatings that are durable, flexible, tough, and breathable.
 Our professional staff will recommend the best waterproofing material for your building and help prevent bubbling paint, concrete cracks, and delamination in exterior walls.
 Cement or general exterior acrylic paint does not provide the envelope of waterproofing needed.
 The right waterproofing, professionally installed, will safeguard the outer envelope of your commercial property from humidity, precipitation, extreme temperatures, and sunlight.

 Exterior waterproofing materials include the cementitious and acrylic surface coatings described above for interior use, but we might recommend several other materials.

 PVC membrane material is a common roofing product made from polyvinylchloride.
-While it is used most often in roofing, we may recommend it under certain other circumstances.
-You can choose from reinforced or unreinforced membranes.
-With the reinforced membranes, you’ll receive more durability.
+While it is used most often in roofing, it may also protect your building walls.

 Concrete expansion joints separate concrete slabs or sections in a building.
 Without expansion joints, concrete would crack.
 To keep water from getting into the joints, builders caulk the joints.
-When it breaks down, leaks begin, and when water gets into concrete, whether it be the slab beneath the building or the decks or a parking garage, damage follows.
-Failed expansion joints allow water to reach the reinforcing steel and connector plates.
+Caulking deterioration leads to water infiltration and structural damage to the reinforcing steel and connector plates.

 Above: Window of Cedar Hills Offices in San Francisco shows corrosion that is beginning to cause streaking on exterior paint.
 Cracking in window is also visible.